Aftermarket parts cost less for a reason.

 When we know that an aftermarket part is ok to use, we use them.
 We are always watching out for the client.
 In turn we do not want to use a part that will fail.
 If the aftermarket part can not meet our 3 year 36,000 warranty we do not want to use it.

-We install 48% OE parts on clients cars.
+We install many O.E. parts on clients cars.

-The end game is to fix the clients vehicle correctly the first time and offer a repair that lasts.
+The end game is to fix the clients vehicle correctly and offer a repair that lasts.

 HeyAnthonyAz.com